harlows/TERTL509/modules/introduction/what-is-literacy.md

 | Competency | Switching between chords smoothly in a song | Transitions between chords are fluid and in time with the beat |
 | Literacy | Understanding music theory and applying it to guitar playing | Can improvise over a chord progression, transposes a song to a different key |

-So I might consider myself somewhat competent, my degree of literacy as a guitarist will depend on context.
+So while I might consider myself somewhat competent, my degree of literacy as a guitarist will depend on context.
 I might be deemed literate in a singalong with friends, but not so in a band context.
 As we'll see later, context is also important when talking about digital literacies.

 * * *